 - Existing Damage: As mentioned above, yard regrading is sometimes the solution to a problem that has already occurred.
 If your home, lawn, or other structures have already sustained damage, that will need to be taken care of during the project.
 Of course, more damage means more time, energy, and money to address.

 - Adding Extras: While you’re planning this large project, you may also want to take the opportunity to further improve your landscaping.
 After your lawn is regraded, you’ll have the perfect space for adding gardens, structures, and pathways to make the area more livable.
 Including those improvements in your budget early on can help to give you a more realistic idea of your total project budget

 - Yard Size: Larger areas obviously require more work.
 Take your yard size into consideration when adding up costs for materials and labor.

 Regrading a lawn is an excellent opportunity to create a blank canvas for designing a safe, functional, and beautiful outdoor space.
-The professionals at Circle D Industries can help you solve landscaping problems and design your ideal space.
+The professionals at Circle D Construction can help you solve landscaping problems and design your ideal space.